Have you been thinking about retiring in Thailand? Wondering what options you have?

 Outside Thailand

-If you’re applying for your retirement visa outside of Thailand, in general, you’ll be applying for a non-immigrant OA visa.
+If you’re applying for your retirement visa outside of Thailand, in general, you will need to apply through the Thailand eVisa website, as mentioned above.

 Inside Thailand

-If you start your application in Thailand, in most cases, you need to apply for a non-immigrant visa O before you extend your visa in Thailand that allows you to stay in Thailand for 1 year.
+If you start your application in Thailand, in most cases, you need to apply for a non-immigrant O visa before extending it to stay in Thailand for one year.

 Bangkok